 The Oklahoma Visual Arts Coalition (OVAC) is thrilled to be invited to participate in The Andy Warhol Foundation for the Visual Arts’ Regional Regranting Program to further support artists’ innovation throughout Oklahoma.
 This opportunity builds upon our existing dedication to support artist-led initiatives and our belief in the power of artists to create a positive impact in our communities.
 This new Thrive Grants program encourages artists to take risks and engage audiences in new ways.
 We believe artists throughout Oklahoma have the creativity and potential to push the boundaries of our state’s visual culture, and this fund will offer them the opportunity to thrive in ways not previously possible.

-Thrive Grants will fund 12 artist-led, collaborative projects from across the state of Oklahoma though grants of $5,000 each.
-The funded projects must culminate in a public-facing program such as an exhibition, performance, screening, or another publicly accessible outcome.
-As COVID-19 is limiting in-person events, this public-facing program may also be accessed digitally such as a live stream, digital meeting, website, or another virtually accessible platform.
+Thrive Grants will provide funding up to $10,000 for artist-led, collaborative projects, and programs from across the state of Oklahoma that are open and accessible to the public.
+The funded projects must be ambitious, impactful, and experimental with a central focus on the VISUAL ARTS.
+As COVID-19 is limiting in-person events, this public-facing program may also be accessed digitally via a live stream, digital meeting, website, or another virtually accessible platform.
 The grants will prioritize artist projects that create new collaborations, connections, and partnerships.
 This cross-disciplinary approach strengthens outcomes and fuels creativity.

 Foundation for the